 As I did last year, my plan is to share the books I want to read for the month here, review them as I do normally throughout October, and then put up another post around Halloween looking back at how I did.

-Check out Molly’s blog if you’d like to know more/participate!Read More »
+Be sure to check out Molly’s blog if you’d like to participate.Read More »

 So here’s September come and gone already (pretty much).
 It’s been another lowkey sort of month for new books—not sure the last time that’s happened—but I suppose it’s a welcome change for the moment.
 I keep feeling like I bought more, but it’s only because I meant to if they were in the shop, but they weren’t, so I didn’t.
 You follow?